-An avid reader and proponent of early literacy, Christine joined Raising A Reader MA as Operations Manager in January 2010.
-A few of her favorite children’s books include Wild About Books and The Story of Ferdinand.
-Her passion for reading is supported by her volunteer work, including co-chairing the library committee for several years at a nursery school- increasing funds raised year over year.
-Other charitable work includes serving as a Coach for Babson’s Coaching and Leadership for Teamwork Program, on Hill House Council (a community organization), the Nichols House Museum Committee, as a parent-teacher coordinator, and supporting numerous community events and fundraisers.
+Christine was appointed Executive Director in October 2017, having originally joined Raising A Reader MA as Operations Manager in January 2010.
+Her passion for reading and empowering parents is supported by her volunteer work, raising her own two boys, and now as the leader of Raising A Reader MA.
+Other charitable work includes serving as a coach for Babson’s Coaching and Leadership for Teamwork Program, on Hill House Council (a community organization), the Nichols House Museum Committee, as a parent-teacher coordinator, and supporting numerous community events and fundraisers.
 With a background in marketing and working for entrepreneurial companies, she brings for-profit experience and insight to the non-profit world.
-Most recently, Christine worked as a Vice President for Progress Partners, a boutique investment bank.
+Previously, Christine worked as a Vice President for Progress Partners, an investment bank and corporate advisory firm.
 With an MBA from the F.W.
-Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is excited to share her enthusiasm and entrepreneurial ideas with Raising A Reader MA and thrilled to take on this new leadership role as Interim Executive Director.
+Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is passionate about Raising A Reader MA's goal to end the literacy opportunity gap and excited to share her enthusiasm and entrepreneurial ideas with donors, partners, volunteers and her dedicated team.
+A few of her favorite children's books include Wild About Books and The Story of Ferdinand.

 Maria joined the Raising A Reader MA team in September of 2012.
 She immigrated to America in 1996 from the Cape Verde Island and immediately fell in love with books, especially Tikki Tikki Tembo by Arlene Mosel.
 Maria earned her Bachelors of Science in Communications from Regis College in May of 2010.
 Upon graduation, she worked to decrease underage access to alcohol in Brockton.
 Most recently, Maria earned her Masters of Science in Organizational and Professional Communications also from Regis College.
 As a Brockton resident for over 15 years, Maria is delighted to be part of the RAR team and to bring books home to more children in the City of Champions- Brockton.